Connecting the Community to Critical Resources. What Is 2-1-1?

 Because 2-1-1 brings all the current resources of a community together in one organized database, it covers all types of needs, including:

-- Basic Human Needs: food banks and assistance, clothing closets, shelters, rent, and utilities assistance
+- Basic Human Needs: food banks and assistance, clothing closets, shelters, rent, utilities assistance, and benefits screening tool

 - Disaster Relief: up-to-date emergency information, evacuation routes, road closures, and other resources

 - Physical and Mental Health Resources: health insurance programs, Medicaid and Medicare, maternal health, children’s health, medical information hotlines, crisis intervention hotlines, support groups, counseling, drug and alcohol intervention, and rehabilitation

 - Employment Supports: financial assistance, job training, transportation assistance, education programs, services for veterans